ikovaa/DarkmodeAtlasMap/README.md

 Drag "map-darkatlas" out of the "Fivem Resource" folder into your Resources and add it to your server cfg like any other script!

 Screenshot: https://i.gyazo.com/4bf7e9b25df8ba9336f6ae9bfaab5ccf.jpg

+You can find the CFX post, and more screenshots here: https://forum.cfx.re/t/darkmode-atlas-map-free/5280277